Model Tampering Attacks Enable More Rigorous Evaluations of LLM Capabilities: Experiments

 Our benchmark results (\Cref{fig:benchmark_jailbreaks}) demonstrate that all safety-tuning methods are vulnerable to model tampering.
 Principal component analysis of attack success rates in \Cref{fig:all_scatter_jailbreaks} show that three principal components explain 96\% of the variation in jailbreak success across the nine models.

-We then reproduced our analysis of whether the success of model tampering jailbreaks correlates with and/or upper-bound the success of input-space jailbreaks (\Cref{fig:scatter_jailbreaks}).
-Like before, we find that fine-tuning attack success tends to empirically upper bound the success of input-space attacks.
+We then reproduced our empirical analysis of whether the success of model tampering jailbreaks correlates with and/or conservatively exceeds the success of input-space jailbreaks (\Cref{fig:scatter_jailbreaks}).
+Like before, we find that fine-tuning attack success tends to empirically exceed the success of input-space attacks, thus offering a conservative estimation method.
 However, unlike before, we do not find clear evidence of a reliable correlation between tampering and input-space attacks due to only having 9 samples.

 Finally, to evaluate how helpful model tampering attacks can be for characterizing a model's vulnerability to unique, held-out attacks, we use Cascade, a multi-turn, state-of-the-art, proprietary attack algorithm from Haize Labs \citep{haizelabs2023cascade}.
 In \Cref{fig:haize_jailbreaks_scatters}, we see that single-turn model tampering attacks correlate well with multi-turn Cascade attacks.